vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 motber among, 505.

-curred sin, 647; enumerated Paraskara-gļhya-gūtra, 196, 197, 203, among upapatakas by Vipnu Dh.
+curred sin, 647; enumerated Paraskara-gļhya-sūtra, 196, 197, 203, among upapatakas by Vipnu Dh.
 8,

 208, 219, 220, 234, 235, 251, 255, 648; one kindling sacred fires or 263, 268, 275, 278, 282n, 300, 441, performing a Vedic sacrifico be 448, 532, 533 &c.